pnstickne/phaser-dev-playground/README.md

 The new or updated local build will be avialable/used the next time the example page is refreshed.

+#### Link a new Remote Build

+Edit the `conf/phaser_builds.json` file.
+Follow the example of the "2.2.2-box2d" build to add a new remote build.

+The remote Phaser library is cached the first time it is requested; make sure to clear the `cache` if the remote file changes.

+#### Hide an Existing Official Phaser Builder

+Official Phaser Builds, as determined by GitHub tags, can be prevented from being listed in the Version selector.
+This is useful to suppress obsolete/uninteresting builds or known-broken builds.
+Simply edit the `conf/phaser_buiods.json` file, adding an entry matching the given version Tag as request, and specify `obsolete:true`.

+By default there are several version excluded, such as those prior to the 1.0 release.

 ### Caching and Offline Access

 The `cache` directory is used for various caching purposed.
 If caching goes terribly wrong then delete the contents of this folder and restart the Playground server.